jac3km4/purescript-css-dsl/README.md

 The DSL uses 'tagged' values, which are in fact just plain strings underneath, but it forces you to compose them in ways that produce valid CSS.

-For instance, code ```purs [ display flex, flexDirection row ]``` produces a JavaScript array like: ```js [ "display:flex", "flex-direction":"row" ]```.
+For instance, code `[ display flex, flexDirection row ]` produces a JavaScript array like: `[ "display:flex", "flex-direction":"row" ]`.
 An interesting consequence of this is that a good optimizing JavaScript compiler (e.g. Closure Compiler) can eliminate most of the DSL and convert your stylesheets to strings.